 Pronunciation of 'Rutaceae'

 The word 'Rutaceae' refers to a family of flowering plants commonly known as the rue or citrus family.
-It is pronounced as 'roo-TAY-see-ee' in English.
+It is pronounced as 'ruːˈteɪsiː' in English (en-US).

 Word Origin

-The term 'Rutaceae' originates from New Latin, derived from 'Ruta,' which is the genus name for rue plants, and the suffix '-aceae,' used to denote plant families.
+The term 'Rutaceae' originates from the Latin word 'Ruta,' which refers to the rue plant, combined with the suffix '-aceae,' used to denote plant families.

 Pronunciation Details